Report on the audit of the financial statements

 We tested the adequacy and effectiveness of the following key controls relating to the valuation of accounts receivable from customers:

-- Credit monitoring (periodic reviews): Sample testing of identified loans at risk and identifying any need for impairment.
+- Credit monitoring (periodic reviews): Sample testing of identified loans at risk and of the calculation of the potential amount of impairment.

 Where significant judgement was required, we also challenged the decisions of those authorised to approve loans with our own critical opinion as part of our substantive tests of detail.
 Our tests of detail covered the following: